 Musician’s Help Desk: Office Hours is here for you if you’re seeking advice on “plugging in” to Fort Collins music.

+Drop in any Tuesday from 5-6 PM in the Media Library of the Music District with questions related to your music, and if we can’t answer them for you, we’ll help find someone who can.
 If you’re looking for learning opportunities, meet-ups, funding resources, collaborators, jams, open mics, like-minded artists, or advice related to your music career, we’ll be here to talk it through with you and help connect the dots between what you’re seeking and what’s possible!

-|Songwriters Meetup: April 2019||Event||The Music District||Free|
+|Songwriters Meetup: June 2019||Event||The Music District||Free|

 Join us at the Music District from 7pm-10pm every 2nd Tuesday of the month for the Songwriters Meetup!

 Our mission is to provide a place and format for songwriters of all levels to share new, original works-in-progress to get constructive and supportive feedback from fellow songwriters so we can all improve our craft.

 Please bring your instrument (keyboard available on-site), or a demo recording of your song (stereo system also available for playback), as well as multiple copies of your lyrics for others to follow along to aid in the critique.
 Bringing snacks to share is optional, but appreciated.

 The Songwriting meeting is hosted by Justin Roth, a nationally touring singer/songwriter and fingerstyle acoustic guitarist who combines an artful blend of hooks laid on a bed of brilliantly inventive guitar technique, bridging contemporary and indie/alt folk.